kristiyan-velkov/js-module-exists/README.md

 - If you saw some issue/bug 🐛 related to the specific release version.
 - If you want some new feature or change to be added/implemented. 😊

-Please, contact the creator of the **es-module-exist**, so he will be able to fix or improve it:
+Please, contact the creator of the **js-module-exists**, so he will be able to fix or improve it:

 #####Кristiyan Velkov
 ######Email: kristiyan.velkov@gfk.com